Glenn Wool

-Glenn Wool is a Canadian stand-up comedian now living in England.
+Glenn Wool is a Canadian stand-up comedian based in England.
 He has released six albums, including 2020's Viva Forever, produced by Dan Schlissel for Stand Up!
 Records.

 Early life

 His father, who was Estonian, escaped a concentration camp in Sweden after World War II by helping steal a minesweeper and sailing it to Ireland.
 The family eventually emigrated to Canada, changing its name from the Estonian "Vool" to "Wool."
 Wool's father became a policeman in Toronto, where his investigation of a fraud case involving novelist Jeffrey Archer led Archer to base a character on Wool's father in his first book, Not A Penny More, Not A Penny Less.

 Wool grew up in various Canadian cities including Toronto and Vancouver, as well as the British Columbia cities of Langley and White Rock, where he went to Earl Marriott Secondary School.
 He discovered comedy at age 12 after seeing a Bill Cosby live stand-up appearance.